poldham/dronesr/README.md

 ## Downloading Datasets

-All datasets are included in the package in a compressed R format and can be access by simply loading `library(lensr)`.
+All datasets are included in the package in a compressed R format and can be access by simply loading `library(dronesr)`.
 However, if you want to use the data outside R in Python, Tableau or other tools you are likely to want to use csv format versions of the data.